chreke/learn-ansible/README.md

 ```

 To clarify, `psycopg2` is required for Ansible to talk to Postgres, so
-that's why we're installing it here.
+that's why we're installing it here and not along with the other
+Python dependencies.

 Connecting Django and Postgres
 ------------------------------

-My idea is that the Django app will get its configuration from
+The idea is that the Django app will get its configuration from
 environment variables.
 This has the advantage of not requiring Ansible
 to create Django settings files, which makes the app more portable.